Award "WiR! School" & "WiR! Kindergarten"

 Reichswald-Gymnasium Ramstein-Miesenbach - Ramstein Middle School

 The exchange program between the Reichswald-Gymnasium Ramstein-Miesenbach and the Ramstein Middle School first took place in 2008.
-Here's a short introduction to the activities in 2022/23: 8th grade students from the Reichswald-Gymnasium and 7th/8th grade students from the Ramstein Middle School created profiles in their respective foreign language which were exchanged with their counterparts.
-Great care was taken to find pairs that have common interests and may even live nearby.
-After the students received their partner's profile, they got in touch by email.
+Here's a short introduction to the activities: 8th grade students from the Reichswald-Gymnasium and 7th/8th grade students from the Ramstein Middle School create profiles in their respective foreign language which are exchanged with their counterparts.
+Great care is taken to find pairs that have common interests and may even live nearby.
+After the students receive their partner's profile, they get in touch by email.

-Besides that, there were also icebreaker events like a bowling afternoon at the bowling alley on Ramstein Air Base.
-The participating students were accompanied by their parents as well as the teachers.
+Besides that, there are also icebreaker events like a bowling afternoon at the bowling alley on Ramstein Air Base.
+The participating students are accompanied by their parents as well as the teachers.

-Students from the Reichswald-Gymnasium visited their partners at the Ramstein Middle School and spent a school day with them.
-They took part in class with their partner.
-Beforehand, there was a short group breakfast and at lunch break, the parents of the American students served a delicious buffet of typical American dishes.
-The German teachers sat in on classes and observed the various subjects.
-They were therefore able to get their own impression of the American way of teaching as well as of their students and their partners in class.
-The American students were asked to show their partners around and explain everything about their school day.
+Students from the Reichswald-Gymnasium visit their partners at the Ramstein Middle School and spend a school day with them.
+The day starts with a short group breakfast and at lunch break, the parents of the American students serve a delicious buffet of typical American dishes before the German students take part in class with their partner.
+The German teachers sit in on classes and observe the various subjects.
+This way, they are able to get their own impression of the American way of teaching as well as seeing their students being in class with their partners.
+Afterward, the American students show their partners around and explain everything about their school day.

 There have been return visits of the American students of Ramstein Middle School to the Reichswald-Gymnasium starting with a joint breakfast.
-American students then attended classes with their German partners and took an active part in them.
-The DoDEA teachers and the accompanying American parents also observed the lessons in which the American students took part.
-German students and their parents then organized a lunch of typical German dishes to share.
-The German students showed their partners the school building during the breaks and explained everything to them.
+American students then attend classes with their German partners and take an active part in them.
+The DoDEA teachers and the accompanying American parents also observe the lessons in which the American students take part.
+German students and their parents then organize a lunch of typical German dishes to share.
+The German students then show their partners the school building during the breaks and explain them everything.